• Date

 TOWNHALL: Innovation and Integrity in Method Development

 This unique townhall will provide the opportunity to discuss methods, both new and under development, as well as their implementation and commercialisation.
-Explore the processes and practicalities of proponent-led design as well as systems requirements to ensure rigorous design and high-integrity outcomes.
+This session will commence with a fireside chat with the ERAC Chair, before a panel of industry experts considers the challenges, solutions and opportunities for innovation and integrity in method development.

 TOWNHALL: Trading & Investor Room – Scaling up Through Financial Markets